ChemeketaCS/csweb/content/assignments/cs162/dna/index.md

 a leak is to use DrMemory (or run your code long enough that you can measure a steady increase in used memory).

+Remember, DrMemory shows you where it detected an issue.
+Often, the place where you caused the issue is somewhere else!
+For example, maybe your constructor did not allocate an array but that was not a problem until later when you went to write to that array.

 ### Function Tips

 {{% alert info %}}